 bare hands or like putting new wine into old wineskins; Jesus said the skins

-can contain faith that we receive from God.
+able to contain the faith that we receive from God.
+See

 (249b) Priorities